The Spy in Black

 The Spy in Black (US: U-boat 29) is a 1939 British spy film, and the first collaboration between the British filmmakers Michael Powell and Emeric Pressburger.
-They were brought together by Alexander Korda to make the World War I spy thriller novel of the same title by Joseph Storer Clouston into a film.
+They were brought together by Alexander Korda to make a First World War spy thriller novel, The Spy in Black by Joseph Storer Clouston, into a film.
 Powell and Pressburger eventually made over 20 films during the course of their partnership.

 The Spy in Black stars Conrad Veidt, Valerie Hobson and Sebastian Shaw, with Marius Goring and Torin Thatcher as two German submarine officers.
 Grant Sutherland, a minister in Powell's The Edge of the World (1937), appears in this film as a Scottish air raid warden.

 Plot

-In March 1917, Captain Hardt (Conrad Veidt), a World War I German U-boat commander, is ordered to spy on the British Fleet at Scapa Flow, rendezvousing at the Old Man of Hoy.
-He sneaks ashore on the Orkney Islands to meet his contact, Fräulein Tiel (Valerie Hobson).
-Tiel has taken over the identity of a new local schoolteacher, Miss Anne Burnett (June Duprez), whom female German agents had intercepted and chloroformed en route to the island.
+In March 1917, Captain Hardt, a German U-boat commander in the First World War, is ordered to spy on the Grand Fleet at Scapa Flow, rendezvousing at the Old Man of Hoy.
+He sneaks ashore on the Orkney Islands to meet his contact, Fräulein Tiel.
+Tiel has taken the identity of a new local schoolteacher, Miss Anne Burnett, whom female German agents had intercepted and chloroformed en route to the island.
 Hardt finds himself attracted to her, but Tiel shows no interest.
-The Germans are aided by a disgraced Royal Navy officer, the former Commander Ashington (Sebastian Shaw) who, according to Tiel, has agreed to aid the Germans after losing his command due to drunkenness, and Tiel implies that she has slept with Ashington to obtain his cooperation.
+The Germans are aided by a disgraced Royal Navy officer, the former Commander Ashington who, according to Tiel, has agreed to aid the Germans after losing his command due to drunkenness; Tiel implies that she has slept with Ashington to obtain his cooperation.

-The plan is almost disrupted when Burnett's fiancé, Rev. Harris, arrives unexpectedly, but is taken captive; an intrusive local minister and his wife are also deflected away.
+The plan is almost disrupted when Burnett's fiancé, Rev. Harris, arrives unexpectedly but he is taken captive; an intrusive local minister and his wife are also deflected away.

 Equipped with the crucial information he needs about the British fleet movements, Hardt rendezvous with his submarine to arrange for a fleet of U-boats to attack a sortie of two Royal Navy squadrons.
-Returning to the house, and confident that all is going according to plan, Hardt makes a romantic overture to Tiel, but, pulling rank, she rebuffs him.
+Returning to the house and confident that all is going according to plan, Hardt makes a romantic overture to Tiel but she pulls rank and rebuffs him.
 She sneaks out of the house, believing she has locked Hardt in his room, but he leaves and secretly follows her, discovering that she has gone out to meet Ashington.
-Hardt overhears them talking and learns they are imposters: the British are aware of his presence, and have turned his mission into a trap for the U-boats.
-Hardt's "contacts" are really British double agents – Ashington is in fact RN Commander Blacklock, and "Fräulein Tiel" is his wife, Jill.
+Hardt overhears them talking and learns they are imposters, the British are aware of his presence and have turned his mission into a trap for the U-boats.
+Hardt's "contacts" are really British double agents – Ashington is Commander Blacklock RN and "Fräulein Tiel" is his wife, Jill.